nianokia/techtonica-assignments/weather-project/README.md

 ## About the Developer
-Nia Wright is a software engineer who primarily works with HTML, CSS, Javascript, and React.
-This is her first time creating a game.
-Check out her other projects!
+[Nia Wright](https://niawright.netlify.app/) is a software engineer who primarily works with HTML, CSS, Javascript, and React.